StanfordBioinformatics/encode_utils/docs/examples_gcp.rst

   transfer = gcp.Transfer(gcp_project="sigma-night-206802")

-The :func:`encode_utils.transfer_to_gcp.Transfer.create` method is used to create a transfer job.
-A transfer job either runs once (a one-off job) or is scheduled to run repeatedly, depending on how the job schedule is specified.
-The `create` method shown below only schedules one-off jobs at present::
+The :func:`encode_utils.transfer_to_gcp.Transfer.create` method is used to create a what the STS calls a transferJob.
+A transferJob either runs once (a one-off job) or is scheduled to run repeatedly, depending on how the job schedule is specified.
+However, the `create` method shown below only schedules one-off jobs at present::

   transfer_job = transfer.create(s3_bucket="pulsar-encode-assets", s3_paths=["reads.fastq.gz"], gcp_bucket="nathankw1", description="test")

-  # At this point you can log into the GCP Consle for a visual look at your transfer job.
+  # At this point you can log into the GCP Consle for a visual look at your transferJob.
   transfer_job_id = transfer_job["name"]
   print(transfer_job_id) # Looks sth. like "transferJobs/10467364435665373026".

-  # Get the status of the transfer job.
-This queries the transferOperation:
+  # Get the status of the execution of a transferJob.
+An execution of a transferJob is called
+  # a transferOperation in the STS lingo:
   status = gcp.get_transfer_status(transfer_job_id)
   print(status) # i.e. "SUCCESS".
 Other possabilities: IN_PROGRESS, PAUSED, FAILED, ABORTED.

   # Get details of the actual transferOperation.
   # The "details" variable below is a list of transferOperations.
-Since we created a one-off job, there will only
+Since we created a one-off job,
-  # be a single transferOperation.
+  # there will only be a single transferOperation.
   details = transfer.get_transfers_from_job("transferJobs/10467364435665373026")[0]
   >>> print(json.dumps(d, indent=4))
   #  {